dnzanalytics/Meetplan-Mepal-Datatricks/README.md

 | On | Whenever a website visiter Logs in |
 | -------- | ------------- |
 | Whereby | The user succesfully logs in and the event 'accountLogin' is fired into the dataLayer.
-The dataLayer object should contain the values presented in the code example 1 below.
+The dataLayer object should contain the values presented in code example 1 below.

 **Code Example 1: For login event (This dataLayer push and event already exisits, only email adress should be added**
 ```